-7.4.1 Forensic Services maintains and follows quality procedures for the transportation, receipt, handling, protection, storage, retention and/or disposal of evidence and includes provisions necessary to protect the integrity of evidence and the interests of Forensic Services and its customers.
+7.4.1 Forensic Services maintains and follows quality procedures for the transportation, receipt, handling, protection, storage, retention and/or disposal of evidence and includes provisions necessary to protect the integrity of evidence, calibration items, and the interests of Forensic Services and its customers.
 In the rare instance that a customer provides handling instructions with the item, the lab will follow that request or contact the customer to resolve any concerns.
+Calibration items submitted to the lab are not considered evidence and as such, are not required to comply with the laboratory's packaging, sealing and storage requirements.